ManhTrinhNguyen/AWS-EKS-exercise/README.md

    - To set image in Deployment file : `$IMAGE_NAME`.
 This is a ENV that I set in a Jenkinsfile.

    - Also set `imagePullPolicy : always` always set a new Image when the Pod start no matter that specific Image available in that Local

+   - Also set Apps name bcs it repeat multiple times in the file : $APP_NAME .

+   - In Jenkinsfile .
+I set `$IMAGE_NAME` as a ENV in the Version Incrementation Stage .
+Now I will also set `$APP_NAME` as a ENV in the Deploy Stage (can be in Global) by using `environment{}` blocks.

 To pass value from Jenkinsfile to Yaml file: